giswqs/geog-312/book/python/03_data_structures.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/giswqs/geog-312/blob/main/book/python/03_data_structures.ipynb)

+## Overview

-In this notebook, we will explore the fundamental Python data structures: Tuples, Lists, Sets, and Dictionaries.
-These data structures are essential when working with geospatial data, as they allow you to store, manage, and manipulate various types of data effectively.
+In this lecture, we will explore the fundamental Python data structures: Tuples, Lists, Sets, and Dictionaries.
+These data structures are essential tools in geospatial programming, enabling you to efficiently store, manage, and manipulate various types of data.
+By mastering these structures, you will be able to handle complex geospatial datasets with ease, paving the way for more advanced analysis and processing tasks.

+## Learning Objectives

+By the end of this lecture, you should be able to:

+- Understand the characteristics and use cases of Python tuples, lists, sets, and dictionaries.
+- Apply these data structures to store and manipulate geospatial data, such as coordinates, paths, and attribute information.
+- Differentiate between mutable and immutable data structures and choose the appropriate structure for different geospatial tasks.
+- Perform common operations on these data structures, including indexing, slicing, adding/removing elements, and updating values.
+- Utilize dictionaries to manage geospatial feature attributes and understand the importance of key-value pairs in geospatial data management.

 +++